 [This post may contain compensated links.
 Please see my disclosure policy for more information.]

 Activities to enjoy during wet weather in Interlaken

 Dating back to the end of the 12th century, the whitewashed walls of Thun Castle rise above the town of the same name from its hillside location at the western end of Lake Thun.

 This wonderfully preserved relic from the Middle Ages boasts one of only a handful of medieval Knights’ Halls that still survives to this day, alongside an impressive historical museum covering five floors.

 Its round, corner towers provide unrivalled views of Lake Thun and the surrounding mountains.

 Open: Thun Castle is open every day from February to October plus Christmas, and each Sunday for the rest of the year.

 Admission: An adult ticket costs CHF 10.
-Free entry for Swiss Travel Pass holders, reduced entry to holders of Regional Pass Berner Oberland.
+Free entry for Swiss Travel Pass holders, reduced entry to holders of Berner Oberland Pass.

 Spiez Castle is situated right on the lakefront of Lake Thun beside an elegant yacht marina, midway between Interlaken and Thun.

 Surrounded by attractive vineyards, the castle offers visitors another fine museum, along with enviable 360-degree panoramas from the main tower.